Inventoryframework/inventoryframework.github.io/Tools/ItemInspector.md

 # Item Inspector

 ---
-This is not a editor utility widget, but rather a in-game tool.
-The files can be found inside Core -> Widgets -> ExamineAndInspect
 <span style="color:violet">**WBP_Inspect**</span> has a ToggleDebug button on the top bar.
 Pressing this will expose this tool to the user.

 There is a drop down menu allowing you to select whether you want to modify the generated icon settings or the inspection settings.